-During the 2022 Peregrine falcon breeding season we conducted surveys for Peregrine falcon activity at nine total sites, including eight known eyries (nests) at Scotia Bluffs, Holmes Bluff, Tom Gulch, Shively Bluff, South and West Runenburg, Clapp Ridge, McCready Ridge, and a potential cliff nest within the Stitz Creek watershed.
+During the 2023 Peregrine falcon breeding season we conducted surveys for Peregrine falcon activity at nine total sites, including eight known eyries (nests) at Scotia Bluffs, Holmes Bluff, Tom Gulch, Shively Bluff, South and West Runenburg, Clapp Ridge, and McCready Ridge In addition, we surveyed a potential cliff nest within the Stitz Creek watershed.

 Surveys were to monitor the eyries for nesting activity, monitor the nests during timber operations, or to confirm fledging of juveniles prior to commencement of timber operations or road work within 0.5-mile of a nesting area.
 The Tom Gulch snag has also been used by ospreys and northern spotted owls for nesting in the past, and so the snag was monitored for potential nesting activity by those species as well.
-The Scotia Bluffs, Holmes Bluff, and Clapp Ridge nests were occupied in 2022.
-The West Runenburg territory had Peregrine presence, but no observations of nesting activity.
+The West Runenburg, Scotia Bluff, Holmes Bluff, and Clapp Ridge nests were occupied in 2023.
+The Clapp Ridge and Scotia Bluffs had Peregrine presence, but no observations of nesting activity.
 No Peregrine activity was observed at the South Runenburg, Stitz Creek, McCready Ridge, Tom Gulch, or Shively Bluff territories.
-There were Peregrine fledglings produced at the Scotia Bluffs and Clapp Ridge eyries.
+There were Peregrine fledglings produced at the West Runenburg and Holmes Bluff eyries.